-No expert named in this prospectus as having prepared or certified any part thereof (or is named as having prepared or certified a report or valuation for use in connection with such prospectus) or counsel named in this prospectus as having given an opinion upon the validity of the securities being offered pursuant to this prospectus or upon other legal matters in connection with the registration or offering such securities was employed for such purpose on a contingency basis.
-Also at the time of such preparation, certification or opinion or at any time thereafter, through the date of effectiveness of the registration statement of which this prospectus is a part or that part of such registration statement to which such preparation, certification or opinion relates, no such person had, or is to receive, in connection with the offering, a substantial interest, direct or indirect, in our company or any of its parents or subsidiaries.
-Nor was any such person connected with our company or any of its parents or subsidiaries as a promoter, managing or principal underwriter, voting trustee, director, officer or employee.
+In November 2018, we issued 1,000,000 shares of our common stock to certain partners and associates of Foley Shechter Ablovatskiy LLP in consideration for general legal services provided by such firm to us.
+No expert named in the registration statement of which this prospectus forms a part as having prepared or certified any part thereof (or is named as having prepared or certified a report or valuation for use in connection with such registration statement) or counsel named in this prospectus as having given an opinion upon the validity of the securities being offered pursuant to this prospectus or upon other legal matters in connection with the registration or offering such securities was employed for such purpose on a contingency basis.
+Also, other than as set forth herein, at the time of such preparation, certification or opinion or at any time thereafter, through the date of effectiveness of such registration statement or that part of such registration statement to which such preparation, certification or opinion relates, no such person had, or is to receive, in connection with the offering, a substantial interest, direct or indirect, in our Company or any of our parents or subsidiaries.
+Nor was any such person connected with our Company or any of our parents or subsidiaries as a promoter, managing or principal underwriter, voting trustee, director, officer or employee.